 University of Bristol and Its Role in Silicon Gorge

 The University of Bristol is clearly playing a huge role in the continuing evolution of Bristol as THE smart city of the future.
 Indeed, in 2018 our acclaimed institution has once again been at the forefront of work on Smart City and Smart Campus 5G deployment in the city.

-March this year saw Bristol become a test bed for 5G connectivity, where the University was on hand to flex considerable muscle.
-The university’s Smart Internet Lab collaborated with STEM and arts facilities, “We The Curious” and “The Watershed” respectively to host the Layered Realities Weekend 5G showcase.
+March this year saw Bristol become a testbed for 5G connectivity.
+The University was on hand to flex considerable muscle.
+The University’s Smart Internet Lab collaborated with STEM and arts facilities, “We The Curious” and “The Watershed” respectively to host the Layered Realities Weekend 5G showcase.
 This world-class partnership launched the world’s first public 5G testbed to explore the next generation of wireless and wired connectivity.
 Through a series of free experimental public events, Bristol citizens were invited to experience the overwhelming potential of 5G.

 The University’s Smart Internet Lab, led by Professor Dimitra Simeonidou is one of only three research institutions in the UK chosen to develop this cutting-edge technology.
 They have also created a series of experimental demonstrations, showcasing an array of trailblazing 5G technologies.
 These presentations will range from new radio and wireless-fibre convergence to network automation, public safety and autonomous cars.

 “The Smart Internet Lab is a world leader in the field of 5G network technologies.
 In March 2018 we are taking the challenge to deliver an end-to-end 5G network in Bristol’s Millennium Square and to demonstrate for the first time 5G services to the general public.
 We have worked closely with our strategic technology partners BT, CCS, Nokia and Zeetta Networks in order to deliver a truly unique 5G Test Network and we are very excited to create the world’s first public 5G experience.”